CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/05_mocking_and_displaying.md

 **That should pretty much do it!**

 I trust that your app looks absolutely amazing and that Cypress has blessed you with green caresses.
-This weather app might not be a game-breaker, however the concepts that you have just pulled off lay the foundation to many apps out there:
+This weather app might not be a game-breaker, however the concepts that you have just pulled off lay the foundation of many apps out there:
 1. Acquire information about the user.
 2. Use this information dynamically to send API requests.
 3. Display the personalized responses.

-With that said, there's no rest for the weary!
+With that said and a few pats on your back, there's no rest for the weary!
 Let's keep the ball rolling with some extra challenges.